shridharkamathe/Swiggy/README.md

 ## Dataset

 The dataset used for this analysis is sourced from Swiggy using web scraping techniques.
-The following files are included in the repository:
+The following files are included in the repository:-

 - `Cap Cleaning Table 2.ipynb`: Jupyter Notebook containing the data cleaning process for Table 2.
 - `Capstone Swiggy.xlsx`: Excel file containing the DashBoard and the main dataset for the project.